 Prior to backfilling, install all gaskets at top, bottom, and between walls and grout all seams and wall connections.
 Grout shall be non-shrink and reach 3000 psi minimum before backfilling.
+Standard Number: NVH-80 Superseding: August 15, 2023 Effective Date: November 14, 2023 Page: 5 of 7

 Backfill with trench-type, controlled-density fill (CDF) that conforms to the City of Seattle Standard Specifications.
-Place backfill so that no voids are left under the reinforcing ribs or riser sections.
-The contractor/installer with the assistance of a Licensed Professional Engineer shall consult with the vault manufacturer to assure proper installation of the vault.
-Backfilling with some specified materials may require a multi-stage compaction processes to avoid damage to vault walls.
+Backfill shall be placed so that no voids are left under the reinforcing ribs or riser sections.

+The contractor/installer with the assistance of a Licensed Professional Engineer shall consult with the vault manufacturer to ensure proper installation of the vault.

+Backfilling with some specified materials may require a multi-stage compaction process to avoid damage to vault walls.